m-zajac/concwg/README.md

  - [The golang issue](https://github.com/golang/go/issues/23842)
  - [The source code](https://cs.opensource.google/go/go/+/refs/tags/go1.16.7:src/sync/waitgroup.go;l=88)

-The `concwg.WaitGroup` works as the standard version, but it is safe to use in different scenarios, like in this example:
+The `concwg.WaitGroup` works very similar to the standard version, but it is safe to use in different scenarios.
+## Usage

+This version required one, crucial change to the interface vs the standard `WaitGroup`.

+Since `Add` and `Wait` methods could be all called asynchronously, there is no way to guarantee that `Add` won't be called accidentally after the `Wait`.
+So in some cases you must have a way to know if it is still safe to schedule a job after the call to `Add`.

+That's why:
+- You can call `Finish` if you want to be sure that no new jobs will be accepted before calling `Wait`.
+- After `Finish` is called, `Add` always returns false.
+In this case you can't schedule a job and be sure that synchronous `Wait` will wait for it to finish.

+Example:

 ```go
 wg := concwg.New()